DjangoGirls/tutorial/en/python_introduction/README.md

 This will put you back into the command prompt.

 Earlier, we picked out a code editor from the [code editor](../code_editor/README.md) section.
-We'll need to open the editor now and write some code into a new file:
+We'll need to open the editor now and write some code into a new file (or if you're using a Chromebook, create a new file in the cloud IDE and open the file, which will be in the included code editor):

 {% filename %}editor{% endfilename %}
 ```python